-Our audit committee is composed of Karen Blasing, Sundeep Bedi, and Mark Porter.
+Our audit committee is composed of Karen Blasing, Sundeep Bedi, and Godfrey Sullivan.
 Ms. Blasing is the chair of our audit committee.
 The members of our audit committee meet the independence requirements under Nasdaq and SEC rules and regulations.
 Each member of our audit committee is financially literate.
-In addition, our board of directors has determined that Ms. Blasing is an "audit committee financial expert" as that term is defined in Item 407(d)(5)(ii) of Regulation S-K promulgated under the Securities Act of 1933, as amended (the "Securities Act").
+In addition, our board of directors has determined that Ms. Blasing is an "audit committee financial expert" as that term is defined in Item 407(d) (5)(ii) of Regulation S-K promulgated under the Securities Act of 1933, as amended (the "Securities Act").
 This designation does not impose any duties, obligations or liabilities that are greater than those generally imposed on other members of our audit committee and our board of directors.
 Our audit committee is responsible for, among other things, assisting our board of directors in its oversight of:

-- selecting a firm to serve as our independent registered public accounting firm to audit our financial statements; - ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results; - establishing procedures for team members to anonymously submit concerns about questionable accounting or audit matters; considering the adequacy of our internal controls and internal audit function; - reviewing related party transactions that are material or otherwise implicate disclosure requirements; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.
+- · selecting a firm to serve as our independent registered public accounting firm to audit our financial statements; - ensuring the independence of the independent registered public accounting firm; - discussing the scope and results of the audit with the independent registered public accounting firm, and reviewing, with management and the independent registered public accounting firm, our interim and year-end operating results; - establishing procedures for team members to anonymously submit concerns about questionable accounting or audit matters; - considering the adequacy of our internal controls and internal audit function; - reviewing the Company's cybersecurity and other information technology risks, controls and procedures; - reviewing related party transactions that are material or otherwise implicate disclosure requirements; and - approving or, as permitted, pre-approving all audit and non-audit services to be performed by the independent registered public accounting firm.

-Our audit committee during the fiscal year ended January 31, 2023 also included David Hornik and Godfrey Sullivan.
-Mr. Hornik resigned from our board of directors and the audit committee in March 2022.
-Mr. Porter replaced Mr. Godfrey on our audit committee in December 2022 in connection with Mr. Porter's appointment to the board of directors.
+Our audit committee during the fiscal year ended January 31, 2024 also included Mark Porter.
+Mr. Porter resigned from our board of directors and the audit committee effective April 12, 2024.